losrobbos/react-native-guide/README.md

 So it is prefered to always use the DYNAMIC IP lookup of your laptop by code.

+### The simpler way of connecting to API

+You can simplify the whole API integration by simply deploying the API to the web early and not deal with an API on your local machine.

+This way there is a reliable API url out there, which is reachable from anywhere, from your PC and you emulator.

+So do yourself a favor, and deploy your API early.
+It will make your frontend backend integration life much smoother, with as little pain as necessary :)

 ## Authentication between Native App & API

 In Native Apps something like cookies does not exist.
 Neither localStorage.